ttepatti/LinuxConfig/README.md

-#	i3config
+#	LinuxConfig

-This is my custom i3 configuration, based off of electro7's i3 config.
+This is my custom Linux configuration/"dotfiles", based off of electro7's dotfiles.

 I've made a few changes like removing spanish comments and fixing a few things so that it defaults to a dark theme, among other things.
 Feel free to suggest